 When I was first diagnosed with gestational diabetes, it was a significant mental obstacle to overcome and the condition wasn’t always easy to manage.
 I certainly shed my fair share of tears along the way, but my experience was not terrible every step of the way.

 The most significant positive impact of managing my gestational diabetes was that I was eating well.
 Really well.
-Sugary, carb-laden, deep fried foods and beverages would have immediately exceeded my mealtime limitations, so my diet was filled with lots of vegetables, meats and other healthy proteins.
-The diet was good for me and (more importantly) good for my baby.
-All of those nutritious foods helped Dessa grow healthy and strong in the womb.
+Sugary, carb-laden, deep-fried foods and beverages would have immediately exceeded my mealtime limitations, so my diet was filled with lots of vegetables, meats, and other healthy proteins.
+The diet was good for me and (more importantly) good for my babies.
+All of those nutritious foods helped Dessa and Harvey grow healthy and strong in the womb.

 As a result of all my healthy food choices, I saw great results on the scale.
-I wasn’t gaining much weight late in my pregnancy because I wasn’t eating the kind of foods that would cause me to pack on the pounds.
-And after Dessa was born, the scale returned to my pre-pregnancy weight within weeks.
+I wasn’t gaining much weight late in either pregnancy because I wasn’t eating the kind of foods that would cause me to pack on the pounds.
+And after both of my babies were born, the scale returned to my pre-pregnancy weight within weeks.
 It isn’t something I discuss much because it really was the result of managing my condition and I would never, ever want any other woman to compare her own post-pregnancy body to mine.
 But the truth is I was on a fairly strict diet for three solid months, which had a lasting, positive effect.

 You Are Not Alone